ShayDwight/ACNH-Tracker/README.md

 # New Things Since Last Update!

+- Separated out Critter Filters and Caught (Status) Filters into their own functions.
+As such, you can now only select **ONE** Critter Type and Status Type instead of being able to select multiple Types at the same time.
+It should make further updates easier, as well as being able to code in Location Filters (River, Pond, Tree Stump, etc).

 - Added **Show Available Now** button that *actually* works!
 It's not toggleable yet, but it works for both N and S Hemisphere!
 To reset it showing to ALL critters, Refresh the page!
 - ~~Added Sea Creatures!~~